deanvry/st/README.md

 ## Patches
 All patch was saved on the `patches` directory.
 Installed patch:
 - st-scrollback, st-scrollback-mouse, st-scrollback-mouse-altscreen
-- st-xresources
+- st-nordtheme

-### Features
+## Added Features
 - scrollback support with keyboard and mouse,
-- xresources support to define colors and fonts, default to "mono" font,
+- font resize on the fly,
-- resize font on the fly.
+- nord theme

 ## Key Bindings
 - scrollback: `alt + up/down`, `shift + pageup/down`, or use `mouse scroll` instead.